How to Improve Business Agility in Your Organization

 Embrace your role as a change agent and start identifying the things that need to change in your organization and are within your ability to change.

-Starting with areas in your ability to control means you don’t have to worry about waiting for permission from your leaders.
+Starting with areas in your ability to control means you don’t have to wait for permission from your leaders.
 It also means you must own the changes, not your direct reports.
-That you’re engaged will lend credibility to the overall effort.
+Your engagement lends credibility to the overall effort, setting the stage for continuous improvement and influencing the entire organization.

 Start with Minor Projects or Small Work

 Fully adopting business agility requires a significant organizational shift.
-Starting with minor changes first can help build the momentum that makes those big organizational shifts easier.
+Starting small with minor changes or implementing a Kanban approach can help build momentum for the larger shifts in your operating model.

 Build Change as a Habit